History of socialism: Social democracy and split with the communists

-Inter-war era and World War II (1917–1945)
+Inter-war era (1917–1939)

 The Russian Revolution of October 1917 brought about the definitive ideological division between Communists as denoted with a capital "C" on the one hand and other communist and socialist trends such as anarcho-communists and social democrats, on the other.
 The Left Opposition in the Soviet Union gave rise to Trotskyism which was to remain isolated and insignificant for another fifty years, except in Sri Lanka where Trotskyism gained the majority and the pro-Moscow wing was expelled from the Communist Party.

 In 1922, 4th World Congress of the Communist International took up the policy of the united front, urging Communists to work with rank and file Social Democrats while remaining critical of their leaders, who they criticised for "betraying" the working class by supporting the war efforts of their respective capitalist classes.
 For their part, the social democrats pointed to the dislocation caused by revolution and later the growing authoritarianism of the Communist Parties.
 When the Communist Party of Great Britain applied to affiliate to the Labour Party in 1920 it was turned down.